 Selecting engaging projects

-Activities can range from short activities, like those you tried out in during Week 1, or longer projects spanning multiple sessions.
+Activities can range from short activities to longer projects spanning multiple sessions.
 In this article, you’ll learn about different types of activities and projects you can organize for learners in your makerspace.

 Respond to a challenge